openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Learning COBOL/COBOL Programming Course #2 - Learning COBOL.md

    ![](Images/image044.png)

    *Figure  2a.
-The IBM Z Open Editor and Zowe Explorer VSCode extensions*
+The IBM Z Open Editor and Zowe Explorer VS Code extensions*

    If you installed Code4z, the list should include: